carpentries-incubator/reproducible-publications-quarto/episodes/08-rendering-code-yaml.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-Other options that change how a plot or figure appears often use the syntax `fig-xxx` similar to `fig-cap` Some other useful plot/figure code options include (From [Yihui Xie's page](https://yihui.org/knitr/options/#plots) ):
+Other options that change how a plot or figure appears often use the syntax `fig-xxx`, similar to `fig-cap.` Some other useful plot/figure code options include (From [Yihui Xie's page](https://yihui.org/knitr/options/#plots) ):

 - `fig-width`, `fig-height`: (both are 7; numeric) Width and height of the plot (in inches), to be used in the graphics device.
-- `out-width`, `out-height`: (NULL; character) Width and height of the plot in the output document, which can be different with its physical fig-width and fig-height, i.e., plots can be scaled in the output document.
+- `out-width`, `out-height`: (NULL; character) Width and height of the plot in the output document, which can be different from its physical fig-width and fig-height, i.e., plots can be scaled in the output document.
 - `fig-align`: ('default'; character) Alignment of figures in the output document.
 Possible values are default, left, right, and center.
 The default is not to make any alignment adjustments.
 - `fig-link`: (NULL; character) A link to be added to the figure.
 - `fig-alt`: (NULL; character) The alternative text to be used in the alt attribute of the image tags of figures in HTML output.
 By default, the chunk option fig-cap will be used as the alternative text if provided.